Tommy Burns (Canadian boxer): Legacy

-Burns is one of the more over-looked heavyweight champions in history, best remembered today as the man whom Jack Johnson beat to become the first black heavyweight champion.
-Yet Burns was the first truly international heavyweight champion, defending his title in America, England, Ireland, France and Australia.
+Burns is best remembered today as the man whom Jack Johnson beat to become the first black heavyweight champion.
+Burns was also the first truly international heavyweight champion, defending his title in America, England, Ireland, France and Australia.
 His 1907 title defence against Gunner Moir in London was the first World Heavyweight championship fight of the gloved era to be held outside of the United States.
 Standing at just 5'7", Burns is the shortest heavyweight champion in history, while only Bob Fitzsimmons weighed less in a world heavyweight title fight than Burns's 168½ lbs when losing the championship to Jack Johnson.
 During his championship reign, Burns typically weighed between 170 and 180 lbs.
 His reach was 74", three inches longer than Mike Tyson's.

 Burns's eight consecutive title defences by knockout or stoppage is equalled only by Larry Holmes and remains a record for the heavyweight division.
-Burns was also the first World Heavyweight champion to win the title on points.
-Although physically over-matched against Johnson, who handed him his first stoppage loss, it is notable that Burns did not lose inside the distance again until the final fight of his career, at the age of 39.
-It should be noted, however, that some sources record the result as Johnson having won the title on points after the bout was stopped by the police.
+Burns was the first World Heavyweight champion to win the title on points.
+Although physically over-matched against Johnson, who handed him his first stoppage loss, Burns did not lose inside the distance again until the final fight of his career, at the age of 39.
+However, some sources record the result as Johnson having won the title on points after the bout was stopped by the police.
 The filming of the fight was stopped due to the one-sided nature of the contest, however, and regardless of the official ruling, is generally considered by historians to be a stoppage victory for Johnson.

 Burns's reign as heavyweight champion lasted for two years, ten months and three days, the 19th-longest reign in heavyweight history.
 His eleven consecutive successful title defences is the joint-fourth highest total in heavyweight history, alongside Vitali Klitschko and behind Wladimir Klitschko (18 defences), Larry Holmes (20 defences) and Joe Louis (25 defences).
 Many of Burns's title challengers, however, were not of World Championship quality, as he frequently defended against the best available local heavyweights while touring the world.
 In Burns's first defense of the title, for instance, he knocked out James J. Walker in the first round.
 Walker's record going into the bout was 1–5 and he had lost by stoppage in five of his previous six bouts prior to challenging Burns.